iDEP-SDSU/idep/readme.md

 ## Local installation
 Local installation of this software is possible through steps below.
 But it is not supported or updated freqently.
 Local install is for non-profit organizations only.
 For-profit businesses please contact us.

 iDEP and ShinyGO are both under active development, thanks to a grant from NHGRI.
 They have not been fully tested.
 So we are constantly fixing bugs/errors in both source code and sometime database.
 If you install locally, please make sure to check for updates regularily here and download the latest versions of both the source code and database.
+For most users, we recommend to visit our website.

 ## To run iDEP and ShinyGO on your local machine (Windows, MacOS, Linux):
 Requirements: